The Ambassador Fellowship of Liverpool John Moores University

 Phil was also Creative Director during Liverpool’s term as European Capital of Culture 2008 and in 2011 became the Chair of the Institute for Cultural Capital, a joint venture between LJMU and the University of Liverpool.
 He also chaired the UK City of Culture Independent Advisory Panel.
 LJMU’s Redmonds Building is named after Phil and his wife, Alexis, also an LJMU Honorary Fellow.

-You can read the oration for Professor Phil Redmond presented by Professor Frank Sanderson here
+Read the oration for Professor Phil Redmond presented by Professor Frank Sanderson.

 After working in the construction industry, Mr Kennedy founded his own business, John Kennedy Civil Engineering Ltd in 1961.
 From then until his retirement 5 years ago, he was the Chairman and Chief Executive of the Company, carrying out contracts throughout the United Kingdom.
 His pre-eminence in his field has brought him numerous honours, including being made a Fellow of the Institution of Highways and Transportation in 1992, and Companion of the Institution of Gas Engineers in 1993.

 Appointed Deputy Lieutenant of the County of Greater Manchester in 1997, he is a member of the Lord Lieutenant's Advisory Committee and was for several years Chairman of the Trafford Advisory Committee to the Chancellor to the Duchy of Lancaster, sorting out suitable candidates for the role of justice of the peace.